Ohio sports betting is gearing up for launch, but how long is the wait?

-The new batch of rules also govern sportsbetting systems and equipment; betting tickets; advertising, promotion and bonus rules; auditing requirements; IT security guidelines; and patron privacy requirements.
+The new batch of rules also governs sports betting systems and equipment, betting tickets, advertising, promotion and bonus rules; auditing requirements; IT security guidelines; and patron privacy requirements.

 The Ohio Casino Control Commission announced application deadlines and approval windows for future Ohio sportsbooks.
 Ohio will begin accepting applications on June 15.

 According to Ohio’s Sports Gaming Implementation Timeline, the commission will begin accepting applications on June 15 for the following proprietors:

 - First-designated Mobile Management Services Providers (MMSPs)

 The deadline for these applications is July 15.
 Type-A licenses are for online sports betting companies, and Type-B licenses are for physical sportsbook locations.
 Type-C licenses cover self-service or clerk-operated terminals.

 The commission will begin accepting applications for Type-C sports gaming hosts and second-designated MMSPs on July 15.
 The deadline to submit these applications is Aug.
 15.